pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 # some other configs
 ```

 If you need to modify certain parameters, you can simply add the corresponding parameters within the `algorithm` section.
-For example, if you need to modify `repeat_times` and the initialization parameters of `AdvantageFn`, the modified `config.yaml` file would be as follows:
+For example, if you need to modify `repeat_times` and the initialization parameters of `AdvantageFn` and `PolicyLossFn`, the modified `config.yaml` file would be as follows:

 ```yaml
 # some other configs